Calyx (musician)

-Calyx is a British drum and bass act, specialising in the techstep style.
-Previously the duo of Larry Cons and Chris Rush (both of London), it is now a solo project of Larry Cons.
+Calyx is a British drum and bass act, specialising in the techstep and neurofunk styles.
+It was previously the duo of Larry Cons and Chris Rush (both of London), it is now a solo project of Larry Cons.

 Their first release was in 1998 for Moving Shadow sublabel Audio Couture.
-Most of their releases have been for Moving Shadow, including their debut album No Turning Back (2005), with a few appearances for Metalheadz and Renegade Hardware.
+Most of their releases have been for Moving Shadow, including the debut album No Turning Back (2005), with a few appearances for Metalheadz and Renegade Hardware.
 Many of Calyx hits has been featured in the video game Midnight Club 3.
 Track Quagmire is featured in Grand Theft Auto III.

-In September 2007 he released an album called Anatomy, which was a joint project with fellow drum 'n' bass artist and long-term collaborator Teebee.
-Calyx and Teebee went on to release a second collaborative album All or Nothing in November 2012 under Ram Records (UK).
+In September 2007 he released an album called 'Anatomy', a joint project with fellow drum 'n' bass artist and long-term collaborator Teebee, under their own label Momentum Music.
+Calyx and Teebee went on to sign exclusively to Ram Records (UK) as a duo and would release collaborative albums 'All or Nothing' (2012), '1x1' (2016), and 'Plates (2022).

-He is reportedly working with Phace on new tracks.
+As of 2023, Calyx is now signed on Critical Music, with 2022 seeing his first solo release in 16 years "Tempest / You Want It All" followed by "Pull Up / Feel The Sway" in 2023.